tylerallen14/GSB544-Activities/README.md

-# For Machine Learning and Computing class
+# For Machine Learning and Computing class with Dr. Kelly Bodwin.